Pregnancy Terms New Parents Should Know

 The exact cause of cradle cap is unknown, but experts believe that the hormones a baby receives from mom at the end of pregnancy could be the culprit.

-The good thing is that while it isn’t the most adorable thing to look at on a child, it’s harmless and usually clears up on its own in about six to twelve months.
+The good thing is that while it isn’t the most adorable thing to look at on a child, its harmless and usually clears up on its own in about six to twelve months.

-If cradle cap persists and the constant flakes really bother you, there are a few remedies that could clear it up quicker like gently massaging the child’s head with your fingers or a brush or shampooing the hair a little more frequently.
+If cradle cap persists and the constant flakes really bother you, there are a few remedies that could clear it up quickly like gently massaging the child’s head with your fingers or a brush or shampooing the hair a little more frequently.

-It’s not caused by poor hygiene or allergies, and it’s not contagious and doesn’t seem to bother newborns at all (no matter how much it
+It’s not caused by poor hygiene or allergies, and it’s not contagious and doesn’t seem to bother newborns at all (no matter how much it might drive you nuts).

-What is misophonia?
-Misophonia, literally means “hatred of sound”, and is a disorder commonly thought to be of neurological origin in which negative emotions like anger, flight, hatred, disgust.
+Misophonia translates to mean “hatred of sound” and is a disorder commonly thought to be of neurological origin in which specific sounds trigger negative emotions like anger, flight, hatred, disgust.

 Sorry guys, you’ll probably be one of those sounds she’s sick of.